 While this law seems straight-forward, there is a lot of fine print, especially in states like Massachusetts.
 Massachusetts has what is called a “statutory Castle Law” and is much more restrictive compared to other states.
 A statutory Castle Doctrine means that the law to stand your ground in such situations is limited.
 In Massachusetts, the Castle Law only applies when you are within the four walls of your home or legally occupied space.
 So that means if you are on your front lawn, back porch, driveway, etc., the law is not applicable.
 There also must be strong evidence confirming that one’s life was in danger of great injury or death.

 The Massachusetts’s Castle Law states the following, “In the prosecution of a person who is an occupant of a dwelling charged with killing or injuring one who was unlawfully in said dwelling, it shall be a defense that the occupant was in his dwelling at the time of the offense and that he acted in the reasonable belief that the person unlawfully in said dwelling was about to inflict great bodily injury or death upon said occupant or upon another person lawfully in said dwelling, and that said occupant used reasonable means to defend himself or such other person lawfully in said dwelling.
 There shall be no duty on said occupant to retreat from such person unlawfully in said dwelling.”

 FOR MORE INFORMATION:

-If you would like to learn more about the Castle Law and civilian rights, we highly recommend signing up for our Shoot/Don’t Shoot seminar on April 3, 2019.
+If you would like to learn more about the Castle Law and civilian rights, we highly recommend signing up for our next Shoot/Don’t Shoot seminar.
 The course goes into extensive detail regarding the Castle Doctrine in Massachusetts and is hosted by 40+ year Boston PD Veteran, Joe Sirignano.